serioga/webapp-clojure-2020/README.md

 - Integrant for application and development systems.
 - Separate sources for application and development code.
 - Hot reloading on source files changes.
+- `mount` as integrant component for compiled dependencies in code.

 ### HTTP Server